Connect with others who understand.

 Talk With Others Who Understand

 Have you been diagnosed with both carpal tunnel syndrome and MS?
-What do you do to help relieve the tingling and pain?
+What helps relieve your symptoms?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 All updates must be accompanied by text or a picture.